Team-Tea-Time/laravel-filer/readme.md

 $user->attach($photo, ['user_id' => $user->id]);
 ```

-Depending on what you pass to this method, the item will be stored as either a `TeamTeaTime\Filer\LocalFile` or a `TeamTeaTime\Filer\URL`.
+Depending on what you pass to this method, the item will be stored as either a `TeamTeaTime\Filer\LocalFile` or a `TeamTeaTime\Filer\Url`.
 You can later call on attachments via the `attachments` relationship.
 Examples are provided below.

 ### Displaying a list of attachments in a view